Object Oriented Tracking

 }

 When using website goals, all central goals are quickly available for analyzing and filtering.
 Furthermore, the calculation of the customer journey is based on website goals.
-Thus, you can analyze for each website goal, which campaigns participated in the goal achievement.
+Thus, you can analyze each website goal to see which campaigns participated in the goal achievement.
 Goals can be sent as page or event requests.

 Learn more about how to define goals in Mapp Q3 here.